otto-de-legacy/vaultHelper/README.md

 > writing develop/myTeam/myService/mongo.password
 ```

-*vaultHelper* can only add read policies to the git working directory provided in the *myVault.cfg* file.
+*vaultHelper* can add or remove read-policies to/from the git working directory provided in the *myVault.cfg* file.
 It is strongly recommended to review the changes yourself (git diff) before pushing them.

 Remind that some files might be modified since *vaultHelper* sorts the secret paths alphabetically.

-If a label is provided of an alias, it will be used to determine the corresponding hcl filename.
+If an alias is provided for a label in the configuration, it will be used to determine the corresponding hcl filename.

 ```bash
 $ myvault.py add_policies